zopefoundation/Zope/docs/operation.rst

 .. highlight:: bash

-Whichever method you used to install Zope and create a server instance (see :doc:`INSTALL` and :doc:`INSTALL-buildout`), the end result is configured and operated the same way.
+After installing Zope and create a server instance (see :doc:`INSTALL`), the end result is configured and operated as follows.

 Configuring Zope